Yoga-17/Genical/README.md

 ## Project Overview
 Genical utilizes advanced image recognition technology to provide users with instant, easy-to-understand information about any medical tablet from a photo.
 This repository contains the essential resources and Flutter files for our project.

+## Use of LangFlow in Genical
+LangFlow is employed in Genical to enhance our Gemini-like language model capabilities.
+It allows Genical to provide detailed information about medicines, including dosage, side effects, and usage instructions, in a clear and accessible manner.

 ## Key Links
 - Official Website: [Genical Website](https://genical.vercel.app/)